Early Childhood Education (ECE)

 There will be a number of ways to access additional hours, as we know many families will require more than 10 hours a week of preschool education.

 Some children will qualify for additional state-funded hours based on risk factors yet to be defined by the CDEC.
-Information about risk factors, application process, and additional hours of care will be published as it becomes available on the CDEC website.
+Information about risk factors, application process, and additional hours of care will be published on the CDEC website.

 Many children who meet risk-factor criteria will also qualify for Colorado’s Child Care Assistance Program (CCCAP), Head Start, and other funding sources that can be stacked on top of the 10 UPK hours per week to meet the needs of families.
 The CDEC is working towards creating a single, unified application for all of these services.